 Title: Philosopher, Educator, Poet

-Emily Rolfe Grosholz, Research Professor at Pennsylvania State University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in philosophy.
+Emily Rolfe Grosholz, Philosopher, Educator, and Poet at The Pennsylvania State University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in mathematical philosophy.

 Dr. Grosholtz is an award-winning philosopher and poet best known for her work on the philosophy of mathematics and science, including the 2017 Fernando Gil Prize winner “Starry Reckoning: Reference and Analysis in Mathematics and Cosmology,” and “Great Circles: The Transits of Mathematics and Poetry.”
 As a child growing up in Philadelphia, Dr. Grosholtz discovered her dual passions for math and poetry and dreamed of finding a way to merge the two.
 She graduated from the University of Chicago in 1972 with a Bachelor of Arts in ideas and methods, and pursued postgraduate coursework in philosophy at Yale University, where she realized her childhood goals of bridging the gap between language, mathematics, and ideas.